os-simopt/wrftamer/docs/wrfplotter.md

 expects for each station the variables 'lat', 'lon' and 'station_elevation' as well as the attributes 'long_name' and 'units' for each variable.

-WRFplotter will check these files for heights and times to display as timesieres, profiles etc.
+WRFplotter will check these files for heights and times to display as timesieres, profiles etc. Since Cup and Sonic anemometers are often installed on the same mast,  we provide a button "Sonic" and "Analog" to switch between these devices.

 ## Usage